-The below data is sourced from landfill site disposal records, records from waste management companies, industry interviews and the IPWIS.
+The data in Table 31 is sourced from landfill site disposal records, records from waste management companies, industry interviews and the IPWIS.
 The KLLM currently records waste tonnages on IPWIS through an estimation based on visual inspections of vehicles entering the landfill site using the DEA&DP waste calculator sheets.